-Articles that appeared in the Journal of Drug Education and Drug Forum, along with other presentation and reports are also posted at the website.
-A report on the passive inhalation of marijuana smoke is also posted there.
-Dr. Gordon has developed and is offering this course on “The Effects and Impacts of Marijuana Use ~ Policies and Approaches Addressing the Challenges” in an effort to help more fully inform and support those working to stop the spiraling use of marijuana and other psychoactive substances in our society.
+Dr. Gordon has developed and is offering the course on “The Effects and Impacts of Marijuana Use ~ Policies and Approaches Addressing the Challenges” and other new courses in an effort to help more fully inform and support those working to stop the spiraling use of marijuana and other psychoactive substances in our society.

 The United States can surely be successful addressing the widespread use of marijuana, opiates, and other mind-altering and mood-altering substances that are threatening the rising generation as well as all others in society today.
 Indeed, current trends are threatening the very stability and future of our free society and our extraordinary experiment in maintaining a government that protects and preserves the freedom that we hold dear.
 Mary Parker Follett has said that the definition of the purpose of democracy was “to unleash creative energies”.
 The subtext of her words was to unleash creative energies for the benefit of humankind.
 We must do all we can to, to borrow Dr. Bertha Madras’ words, “to defend the brain” and I would add to protect the body and the moral fiber of the people of our great nation.
 If we fail to do so, we will have forsaken the promise that the nation’s founders and all who have since protected our freedoms have helped secure and have given up so much to bequeath these freedoms to us.